Since Instagram came to light on 6th October 2010, it has grown into the largest photo-sharing social media platform.

 Crystal Lee says, “Know your audience and serve up content that they’ve followed you for.
 But don’t get too stale.
 Try out different types of content to learn which ones drive up engagement.
 Don’t be afraid to take risks, you can always archive or delete a post if you regret it, but you never know – something you didn’t think would work might end up performing beyond your expectations!”

 If other industries are leveraging the opportunity on Instagram, and nonprofits are also jumping into the bandwagon.
+With Instagram fundraising, Nonprofits are raising more funds with help of their existing donors and supporters.

-Facebook could be an excellent place to promote your events, but then, Instagram is the best when you want to target a sizeable number of Millenials.
+Facebook could also be an excellent place to promote your events, but then, Instagram is the best when you want to target a sizeable number of Millenials.

 Below is the best time to consider if you are in the nonprofit industry: